Lumkani/jobs/rfcs/README.md

 </script>
 ```

-The above solution removes the need to inject the `validators` into the component through the `v-bind` but the solution is a more lower-level solution compared to templates
+The above solution removes the need to inject the `validators` into the component through the `v-bind` but the solution is more lower-level compared to templates.
+I would actually prefer to use JSX in this case.

+The above solution makes use of Vue.js' [Render Function](https://vuejs.org/v2/guide/render-function.html) which is a lower-level way of creating components, we have much more power over the component logic